Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 ## Out of the hills

 MO "I think I know this place.
 It's one of the old mining operations done in Lonmont Rise."<br>
-MO "Southstone Mining should be down south.
+MO "Pinewood Fields should be down south.
 Find a creek and follow it."

-## Arrival at Southstone Mining
+## Arrival at Pinewood Fields

-MO "That's Southstone Mining."<br>
+MO "That's Pinewood Fields."<br>
 G "Get to the saloon."

-## Talk at Southstone Mining saloon for next steps
+## Talk at Pinewood Fields saloon for next steps

 G "We're out.
 We're finally out of the hills."<br>
 W "I don't know if I could have taken more cold.
 I left my ass frozen on the trail half way to here."<br>